Grattan Kerans: Political career

 In November 1974, Kerans won election to the Oregon House of Representatives from Lane County, a position he continued to hold through five terms of office.
 During his 10-year career in the Oregon House, Kerans served as Chair of the Elections Committee and Rules Committee, and as the floor whip for the majority Democrats.
 In 1983, Kerans was elected by his peers as the Speaker of the House for the biennial legislative session held in that year.

 Kerans gave up his seat in the House in 1984 to run for Oregon State Treasurer.
 Chosen as the Democratic nominee in the May primary election, Kerans went on to lose to Republican Bill Rutherford in the November 1984 general election, falling to defeat by a margin of 18 percentage points.

 Finding himself outside of government for the first time in a decade, Kerans took a position as a lobbyist for the City of Eugene, holding the post for one year.
 He established a publication design company.

 During the fall of 1987 Kerans joined the Oregon for Dukakis State Steering Committee and was one of 25 members of the steering committee introduced by Kitty Dukakis at an airport press conference.
 At the Oregon Democratic State Convention in 1988 Kerans was one of ten Oregon Democrats elected as Dukakis delegates to the 1988 Democratic National Convention in Atlanta, Georgia.

 Kerans returned to the Oregon Legislative Assembly after election to the Oregon State Senate from Lane County in 1986.
 In 1987, he was the lone dissenter in a 24–1 vote appointing Richard G. Reiten as the new director of the state Economic Development Department.
-Kerans was concerned about Reiten's membership in the all-male all-men's Arlington Club, even though Reiten himself was open to the club allowing women to join.
+Kerans was concerned about Reiten's membership in the all-male Arlington Club, even though Reiten himself was open to the club allowing women to join.
 Kerans doubted the Arlington Club would change its policies stating, "This is, after all, a 124-year-old club and they haven't changed their minds yet."
 In 1990, Arlington Club opened its doors to women.

 Kerans won re-election to a second term in the Oregon Senate in November 1990, but resigned in 1993, prior to completion of his four-year term, to take a job lobbying for the State System of Higher Education.
 He had failed to win election as Senate President during the 1993 session.